Shaf1522/Simulation-of-Internal-Temperature/README.md

 Where L is Length, H is Thickness/Height, k is Thermal Conductivity, rho is Density, and cp is specific heat.

-## Result Fourier Simulation Plots
+## Results & Fourier Simulation Plots

 Resulting plots of the simulation can be viewed in the Results folder.
 After every 3 minutes, a new fourier plot is created.